zynthian/zynthian-data/README.md

 ln -s your/zasfx/bankdir/path zynbanks
 ```

-You can learn more about the Zynthian Project reading [the blog] (http://blog.zynthian.org) or visiting [the website] (http://zynthian.org).
-Also, you can join the conversation in [the forum] (https://discourse.zynthian.org).
+You can learn more about the Zynthian Project reading [the blog](http://blog.zynthian.org) or visiting [the website](http://zynthian.org).
+Also, you can join the conversation in [the forum](https://discourse.zynthian.org).